keelancook/pnd-test/index.md

 intro_image_hide_on_mobile: true
 ---

-# The least reached in arms reach
+# The least reached in arm's reach

 The Peoples Next Door website is an equipping hub for local churches seeking to engage the least-reached diaspora communities in their area.